Name calling

 Name-calling is a form of argument in which insulting or demeaning labels are directed at an individual or group.
 This phenomenon is studied by a variety of academic disciplines such as anthropology, child psychology, and political science.
-It is also studied by rhetoricians, and a variety of other disciplines.
+It is also studied in rhetoric and a variety of other disciplines.

 In politics and public opinion

 Politicians sometimes resort to name-calling during political campaigns or public events with the intentions of gaining advantage over, or defending themselves from, an opponent or critic.
 Often such name-calling takes the form of labelling an opponent as an unreliable and untrustworthy source, such as use of the term "flip-flopper".